Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - The hardware resource monitoring should include CPU, physical memory and disk usage.
- - The software resource monitoring should include  process, docker and systemd services in the system
+ - The software resource monitoring should include  process, docker and core systemd services in the system
- - It should monitor and report the usage through Syslog Message
+ - It should monitor and report the resource usage through syslog message
  - The monitoring service should run as separate service and it should get lanched automatically during bootup.
 By defauilt Add new resource monitoring service  named 'sysmonitor.service'  to systemd service list.
  - All the alert message should be sent to syslog